aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/currency-properties/set-properties/_index.md

 - **Do I need a license for development?** A free trial works for testing; a license is required for production.
 - **How long does the implementation take?** About 5‑10 minutes for a basic setup.

-## What is “currency” in a Project file?
+## How to Set Currency Code Java in Aspose.Tasks
 A Project’s currency defines how cost values are displayed—code (e.g., `AUD`), number of decimal digits, symbol (`$`), and the symbol’s position.
 Setting these properties ensures that every cost‑related field (resource rates, task budgets, etc.) reflects the correct monetary format for your audience.

-## Why use Aspose.Tasks to change currency?
+## Why Use Aspose.Tasks to Change Currency?
 - **No Microsoft Project installation needed** – manipulate files on any server.
 - **Full API coverage** – all currency‑related fields are exposed through `Prj` constants.
 - **Cross‑platform** – works on Windows, Linux, and macOS with any Java‑compatible IDE.
 - **High performance** – process large project files quickly and reliably.
+- **Supports custom currency format** – you can define symbols, decimal digits, and positioning to match regional standards.

 ## Prerequisites
 Before you start, make sure you have: